 - Next add the rice to the wok, breaking it up if there are any chunks.
 Stir-fry until all the rice has mixed with the sauce and is a uniform color.
-If the rice is sticking, push the ingredients aside and add a little more oil to the bottom of the pan.
-Make sure you continually scoop up rice from the bottom of the pan, tossing rather than stirring it.
+Make sure you continually scoop the rice from the bottom of the pan, tossing like a salad rather than stirring it.

-- Add the pineapple, frozen peas, and currants (or raisins).
+- Add the pineapple, peas, and raisins.
 Toss to combine, and taste for seasoning.
 Continue stir-frying for another 1 to 2 minutes.
 Add half the scallions and toss.

 - To serve, sprinkle with the remaining scallion.
 Serve on a platter or in a pineapple, like they do in Thailand.

 - Thai bird's eye chiles would be most authentic for fresh chiles, but you can use whatever is available, like a jalapeno for example.
 If you don't have fresh chilies you can simply added a bit of chili paste/sauce to your sauce mixture.
 You can also omit the chiles for no spice in your rice.